Amina Mohamed: Early life and education

 Mohamed was born on 5 October 1961 in Kakamega County, Kenya, to an ethnic Somali family.
 She is the eighth of nine siblings.
 Her family belongs to the Dhulbahante clan, and hails from the Sool region in Somalia.
 Mohamed spent her childhood in a modest household in Amalemba, Kakamega, where she passed much of her time reading Sherlock Holmes stories and other detective fiction.
 She later developed a taste for international affairs.

 For her elementary studies, Mohamed attended the Township Primary School in Kakamega and later Butere Girls and Highlands Academy.
 Her mother believed strongly in the importance of education, and would frequently drop by her classes to monitor her performance.
 Upon graduation, Mohamed moved to Ukraine on a scholarship to study at the University of Kyiv.
 She completed the institution's courses, earning a Master of Laws (LLM) in international law.
 Mohamed later obtained a Postgraduate Diploma (PGDip) in international relations from the University of Oxford.
 Through a Fellowship at the United Nations Institute for Training and Research (UNITAR), she also followed several training courses on international law.

-In 2002, Amina married Khalid Ahmed, a fellow Somali to whom she credits a lot of her success.
-The couple have two children and also care for four orphans.
+In 2002, Amina Mohamed married her late husband Khalid Ahmed Hossain, a Bengali businessman to whom she credited a lot of her success.
+Ms Mohamed has a son from her marriage to Mr Hossain, two step-children from Hossain's previous marriage, and also cares for four orphans.

 Mohamed is multilingual, speaking her native Somali as well as English, Russian and Swahili, with a working knowledge of French.